right-rudder/blue-skies-astro/src/content/training-programs/en/multi-engine-rating.md

 longDescription:
   title: Prepare for Advanced Aircraft Operations
   subTitle: |
     Ready to take your training to the next level?
 A Multi-Engine Rating expands your capabilities and sets you apart in the world of aviation.
 It unlocks the opportunity to fly faster, higher-performance aircraft and is a key milestone for pilots pursuing careers in corporate, charter, or airline operations.
 At Blue Skies Above, our all-new multi-engine program launching in 2025 is built to deliver real-world experience in complex aircraft, guided by expert instructors and supported by state-of-the-art equipment.
-Spots are limited—join the waitlist today to reserve your place in this elite program.
+Spots are limited , join the waitlist today to reserve your place in this elite program.
   btnTitle: Join Waitlist Now
   btnURL: "/multi-engine-form"
 descriptionList:
   - title: Fly More Powerful Aircraft
-    subTitle: Learn to operate high-performance twin-engine airplanes, gaining the skills and confidence to handle complex systems, faster speeds, and increased payload capabilities—essential for advancing in commercial and corporate aviation.
+    subTitle: Learn to operate high-performance twin-engine airplanes, gaining the skills and confidence to handle complex systems, faster speeds, and increased payload capabilities , essential for advancing in commercial and corporate aviation.
   - title: Master Critical Emergency Skills
     subTitle: Multi-engine training prepares you for real-world scenarios like engine failures, asymmetric thrust, and single-engine performance.
 You’ll develop advanced decision-making and control techniques that are crucial for safety and professionalism.
   - title: Launchpad for Career Pilots